About Us

 East Kaweah Groundwater Sustainability Agency: Michael Hagman

-Environmental Defense Fund: Adriana Fernandez; Ana Lucia Garcia; Christina Babbitt; Sarah Fakhreddine
+Environmental Defense Fund: Adriana Fernandez; Ana Lucia Garcia; Christina Babbitt; Noa Bruhis; Sarah Fakhreddine

 GreenInfo Network: Amanda Damewood; Dan Rademacher; Maianna Voge; Stephen Smith; Tim Sinnott; Yessenia Chaiu Zhang